-Weird Tales Contest Entry
+Weird Tales Contest Winner

 Hunger.
 The dim caves beckoned, protected from the ever-present red heat.
 Far more dangerous than dry, cracked land, on any given day.
 But too many days had passed, and nothing was more dangerous than starving.
 The sun had not baked the lichens and mushrooms there, not yet.
 She would go.
 She had to go, and so she did, crouching low, scales itching at the thought of danger.

 Passing the lip of the cave, she sighed in relief at the slight cool of the air.
 Not the cold of the long night, that stiffened limbs, that brought sluggishness and sleep.
 Here, she almost felt alive, as she had not since she had lost her firstborn to the ships.
 Bittersweet hope passed through her like a chill.
 Perhaps her son would live, when the "hibernation" was done, on the "new planet".
 She had cursed him when he left, for abandoning his people, turning his back on the Gods.
 Now she only hoped he found new people, and new gods.
 The Stone-Mother had failed her.
 Thock-let-bach-tan!
 She had failed everyone!
 This was not the promised oneness.
 This was death.